leyhline/Lagrange/_posts/2018-02-15-on-research-debt.md

 Isn't it okay this way?
 I like writing as much as maths and programming.
 Sure, I'll never be a genius this way.
 I'll never be a unit vector, following a single goal with all I have.
 But I might become *sufficiently good* to get something useful out of my efforts regardless.

 And this first blog post might be *sufficiently good* in motivating me to continue.
-To continue with my “research” and to continue writing down my insights to the best of my ability.
+To continue with my "research" and to continue writing down my insights to the best of my ability.

 ### Afterword: A more extrinsic perspective